How to digitize your business processes

 Move all process documentation online

-Digitization won’t work unless it’s documented and homogenized across the business.
+Digital processes won’t work unless they're documented and consistent across the business.
 Document each process, then host it in the cloud so that it can be accessed and referenced as a source of truth.

 Overwhelmed?
 Don’t be.
 Here are some ways to convert your current processes to digital ones: